aannara/basic-python/README.md

-🎓 Masters in Software Engineering and another Masters in Artificial Intelligence and Machine Learning 🛠️ Worked on backend application development, DevOps, SCM tools and BigData analysis 🌟 Loves to build clean, efficient and scalable systems 😃 Outside of work, I spend my time playing games, watching Anime and TV shows
+🎓 Masters in Software Engineering and another Masters in Artificial Intelligence and Machine Learning 🛠️ Worked on backend application development, DevOps, SCM tools and BigData analysis 🌟 Loves to build clean, efficient and scalable systems 😃 Outside of work, I spend my time playing games, watching anime and TV shows
 </pre>

 <hr />